mathworks-robotics/object-tracking-using-ros-and-simulink-on-raspberry-pi/README.md

 https://www.mathworks.com/hardware-support/raspberry-pi-simulink.html
 4. Open the Desktop model and **run** the model.

-For any queries, contact the authors at roboticsarena@mathworks.con
+For any queries, contact the authors at roboticsarena@mathworks.com